 Marshall’s “studio vintage” line captures the tone of these classic amps in 20 watt versions.
 You may need a good PA to help get you doom levels of loud, but the tone is there.

 Laney, another brand from across the pond, has been the go-to brand of Sabbath’s Tony Iommi for decades, and while it may have a few extra bells and whistles you may or may not need, his custom TI100 is definitely

 doom-worthy.
 Another cult-classic in the world of down-tuned riff rock is the Ampeg V4.
 While technically a bass amp, the V4 is a lean, mean, tone machine.
 Pushing a guitar through it, you have tons of headroom to do

 all your heavy lifting, and then you can use pedals to dirty up your tone.

 Doom-Inspired Half Stacks:

 When doom pioneers Sleep got an advance to record their seminal album Dopesmoker, they reportedly blew all the money on amps and the herb that helped inspire the album.
 Among the stacks were plenty of Matamps and their offshoots of Electric, Green, Blue and a few other color amps.
 These amps are built almost exclusively for the doom/stoner metal crowd.

-For cabs, their PPC412-C 4×12” cab.
-Its beefy 13-ply Baltic birch and high density birch plywood construction and 240 watt power capacity yield a tighter bass response and enhanced mids, which is great for keeping all your down-tuned chugs from becoming a muddy mess.
+For cabs, their PPC412-C 4×12” cab is a beefy 13-ply Baltic birch and high-density birch plywood construction, and the 240 watt power capacity yields a tighter bass response and enhanced mids, which is great for keeping all your down-tuned chugs from becoming a muddy mess.
 Finally, you can never go wrong with a classic, and plenty of crushing riffs have rumbled out of a Marshall 1960 cab.